epadam/Production-Time-Series-Prediction-System/README.md

 Don't just train the models on your computer, you need a system for it.

 What you must need:
 * tracking and versioning model and dataset
 * Artifact store
 * UI for visualization

-## Make this specific and move the general to the tutorial

 ## How to setup infrastructure for Production Machine Learning